Evolvulus alsinoides

-Evolvulus alsinoides, commonly known as dwarf morning-glory and slender dwarf morning-glory, is flowering plant from the family Convolvulaceae.
+Evolvulus alsinoides, commonly known as dwarf morning glory and slender dwarf morning glory, is a flowering plant from the family Convolvulaceae.
+In Indian ayurveda, it is commonly known as Visnukranta or Shankhavel.
 It has a natural pantropical distribution encompassing tropical and warm-temperate regions of Australasia, Indomalaya, Polynesia, Sub-Saharan Africa and the Americas.

 It was first described in 1753 by Carl Linnaeus as Convolvulus alsinoides.
 In 1762, he transferred it to the new genus, Evolvulus.

 Description

-It is a herbaceous plant, annual or perennial, with more or less numerous, prostrate or ascending stems, slender, with appressed and spreading hairs.
+It is a herbaceous plant, annual or perennial with numerous prostrate or ascending stems, slender, with appressed and spreading hairs.
 The leaves, petiolate or subsessile, are 0.7 to 2.5 cm long and 5 to 10 mm long.

 The flowers are isolated or grouped in pauciflorous cymes, borne by filiform peduncles, 2.5 to 3.5 cm long.
 The calyx is formed by villous, lanceolate sepals 3 to 4 mm long.
 The rounded corolla, with pentameric symmetry, blue in color, rarely white, is 7 to 10 mm in diameter.
 The stamens, with filiform filaments, are united at the base of the corolla tube.
 The ovary, glabrous, is surmounted by two free styles.
 The fruit is a globular capsule, with four valves, generally containing four seeds that are black and smooth.

 Habitat

 The species inhabits a wide range of habitats, from marshland and wet forests to deserts.
 A number of varieties and subspecies are recognised.
-It may become a weed in some situations.
 It is one of the plants included in Dasapushpam, the ten sacred flowers of Kerala.

 Chemistry

-This herb used in traditional medicine of East Asia for its purported psychotropic and nootropic properties. although such claims are not medically verified.
+This herb is used in traditional medicine of East Asia for its purported psychotropic and nootropic properties, although such claims are not medically verified.

-Chemical compounds isolated from E. alsinoides include scopoletin, umbelliferone, scopolin and 2-methyl-1,2,3,4-butanetetrol.
+Chemical compounds isolated from E. alsinoides include scopoletin, umbelliferone, scopolin, and 2-methyl-1,2,3,4-butanetetrol.